 India and Britain simultaneously went off the gold exchange standard in September 1931 to devalue against gold.
 As a consequence, the gold owned by the population in India, accumulated throughout history, surged in value.
 The Indian people alleviated the depression by selling gold in world markets.
-In Britain and the Indian Currency Crisis, 1930-2, B. R. Tomlinson writes (Rs. stands for Rupee):
+In Britain and the Indian Currency Crisis, 1930–2, B. R. Tomlinson writes (“Rs.” stands for “Rupees”):

 The government of the United States confiscated its citizens’ gold and subsequently abandoned the gold standard internally in 1933.
-Externally, the fixed parity between the dollar and gold was maintained, even after President Roosevelt devalued the former against the latter by 41 %* in 1934.
-The new parity, made the US Treasury buy gold in exchange for $35 per troy ounce from all over the world.
+Externally, the fixed parity between the dollar and gold was maintained, even after President Roosevelt devalued the former against the latter by 41%1] in 1934.
+The new parity made the US Treasury buy gold in exchange for $35 per troy ounce from all over the world.
 Resulting in imports of gold of unprecedented proportions.
-The metal dishoarded by China and India, “added to the stocks of gold available in world markets,” ended up in the vault at Fort Knox, Kentucky.
+The metal dishoarded by China and India, “added to the stocks of gold available in world markets”, ended up in the vault at Fort Knox, Kentucky.

 A flow gold commenced … which quickly reached flood [ebb] proportions, …Never before has such a huge movement of gold taken place in so short a time.… Accommodation of all mail steamers was booked well ahead and many other vessels than the regular liners were pressed into service as bullion carriers ….
 The US Treasury officials were overwhelmed by the inrush and at first there was considerable delay in making settlement for gold tendered.

-By 1949 US official gold reserves reached 21,707 tonnes, while all gold above ground accounted for 69,000 tonnes.
+By 1949, the official gold reserves of the US reached 21,707 tonnes, while all gold above ground accounted for 69,000 tonnes.
 The US Treasury owned over 30% of all gold above ground, and 70% of all monetary gold.

 While Russia, as a major producer of gold has been a heavy seller in world markets, China has stepped in from time to time as a considerable purchaser.
 In 1965 (at the same moment that France was making her big gold purchases), China bought 100 tons of gold worth $110 million on the London Market; the following year she came back for another 30 tons.
 Two years later China topped up with another 60 tons.
 The main reason behind these forays into the gold market appears to have been to divest herself of sterling.
 Although no official figures of China’s reserves are available, it is likely that she substituted a good part of her holding of sterling for gold before devaluation in 1967.

-Wolfgang Schulte of the Bundesbank’s Gold Competence Centre writes in Germany’s Gold (2018) on page 84:
+Wolfgang Schulte of the Bundesbank’s Gold Competence Centre writes in Germany’s Gold (2018):

 The situation in the gold market changed dramatically from 1965 onwards, with the [London] Gold Pool [consortium of Western central banks] increasingly serving as a selling syndicate.
 The Vietnam War, fears of further devaluation of the pound sterling, and massive gold purchases by China added to the geopolitical and economic forced behind increased gold purchases and surging prices in the free market.

-As pressure was building on the price of gold at $35, in 1968, “U.S. airforce planes rushed more and more Fort Knox gold to London, and so much piled up in the Bank Of England’s weighing room that the floor collapsed [page 115].”
 The Golden Avalanche into the US in the 1930s was reversed in the 1960s.
-Gold flooded out of the United States with an accelerating speed; to the extent that and On March 18, 1968, it was announced the Gold Pool had “to suspend operations.”
+Gold flooded out of the United States with an accelerating speed; to the extent that and on 18 March 1968, it was announced the Gold Pool had “to suspend operations”.
 The Gold Pool gave up; the price of gold was set free.

 From 1967 until 1980, both the dollar and sterling lost more than 90% of their value relative to gold.
 China had exchanged sterling for gold just in time.

-According to Green the East played the bull market well.
-In The Prospect for Gold, he talks about the pattern in the 1970s on page 140:
+According to Green, the East played the bull market well.
+In The Prospect for Gold, he talks about the pattern in the 1970s: